All clicks below will open in a new window, so that you can continue to read this page while you tour the site.

 - Field Trip Guide

 - This section was developed first as a book for Massachusetts teachers, a showcase of interesting sites.
-The structure of this database allows us to expand it geographically.
-Users can request destinations within a distance of their school.
+The structure of this database has allowed us to expand it geographically.
+Users can request destinations sorted by distance from any US location.

 - Forum